axelvaldez/radical-companies/_posts/Posts/2022-12-15-let-them-eat-titles.markdown

 ---

 <div style="display:none;">
- <p>The transition to <span class="_paradigm">RADICAL</span> from <span class="_paradigm">FIAT</span> will not happen in a day.
+ <p>The transition from <span class="_paradigm">FIAT</span> to <span class="_paradigm">RADICAL</span> will not happen in a day.
 It’s going to take time.</p>
 </div>

-<h1>&nbsp;</h1>
+<h1>Titles?</h1>
- <p>The transition to <span class="_paradigm">RADICAL</span> from <span class="_paradigm">FIAT</span> will not happen in a day.
-It’s going to take time.</p>
- <p>In the meantime, people need to be able to tell what their title is.
+ <p>The transition from <span class="_paradigm">FIAT</span> to <span class="_paradigm">RADICAL</span> will not happen in a day.
+It’s going to take time.
+In the meantime, some people will need to be able to tell what their title is.
 Some people have the confidence to just choose their own title, but others do not.
-So how do you assign titles in a <span class="_paradigm">RADICAL</span> environment, if you choose to go that route?</p>
+So how do you assign titles in a <span class="_paradigm">RADICAL</span> company?</p>

 <h1>Gore & Associates</h1>
- <p>Some companies, like Gore Associates, the makers of <em>Gore Tex</em> fabrics, just use Associate for everyone.
-Your coworkers are the people you literally associate with and it makes sense that Associate is a universal title in that environment.
-When a person at Gore needed to speak to someone outside the organization, they would just write a title down on a business card, so that a person from the <span class="_paradigm">FIAT</span> world could easily talk to them.</p>
+ <p>Some companies, like Gore Associates, the makers of <em>Gore Tex</em> fabrics, just use <em>Associate</em> for everyone.
+Your coworkers are the people you literally <em>associate</em> with and it makes sense that Associate is a universal &ldquo;title&rdquo; in that environment.
+When a person at Gore needed to speak to someone outside the organization, they would have a title to write down on a business card and make people from <span class="_paradigm">FIAT</span> bussinesses more comfortable.</p>

 <h1>Nearsoft</h1>
- <p>I am reminded of a developer at Nearsoft who really wanted somebody to give him a title.
-Nearsoft didn’t have a <span class="_paradigm">FIAT</span> hierarchy, so they left it to everyone to give themselves their own title.
-But this person was looking around the organization hoping to get a title passed down to them.
-My father told him to just pick his own title, but this guy insisted that he needed to be <em>given</em> one.</p>
+ <p>I am reminded of a developer at Nearsoft who really wanted somebody, an authority, to give him a title.
+Nearsoft didn’t have a <span class="_paradigm">FIAT</span> hierarchy, so it would have been easy enough to give himself a title.
+But this person insisted that a title be <em>given</em> to him.</p>

 <h1>A Social Need</h1>
  <p>Sure we can be the stewards of our identity, but we can not ignore that identity is also provided by our community.
 If someone is a baker, people know them as such.
 That part I have no beef with.
 It’s when people create rigid hierarchies that ignore the individual, reduce them to a number on an expense sheet.</p>